MHJahanbakhsh/notes/Redux.md

 __submitting__, as the name suggests, means that the form is in process of submitting.

 __value__ field in reduxform state is the one who stores values of the form realtime
+redux-form has some built-in selectors to select a specific value from the form reducer, such as `getFormValues` & `formValueSelector`; we use them inside mapStateToProps function